yojoecapital/notes/CS-581 Advanced Artificial Intelligence/9-Neural-Networks.md

 ### Convolutional Neural Networks CNN :framed_picture:

 - Given a (for example, greyscale) image of 32 by 32 pixels
-- a CNN, uses convolutional layers with kernels or ==filters== of say ==size== 3 by 3 with some associated weights (9 of them)
+- a CNN, uses convolutional layers with kernels or **filters** of say **size** 3 by 3 with some associated weights (9 of them)
-  - convolution also have ==strides== that shift the filters across vertically and horizontally across the image
+  - convolution also have **strides** that shift the filters across vertically and horizontally across the image
   - filters produce features maps based on their associated weights (certain patterns the CNN picks up during training)

 > ![image-20230502172116319](images/image-20230502172116319.png)